dario-digregorio/flutter_github_actions/README.md

 Now that Fastlane is set up and you successfully run the lanes manually on you device, let's automate the deployment process with GitHub Actions.

+> Note: To make the guide more simple we will use a self-hosted runner in this guide.
+You can also use the GitHub hosted runners.
+Make sure to adjust the paths and the Fastfile accordingly and to also add all necessary tools to the runner.

 Now, let's automate these processes with GitHub Actions:

-1. In your GitHub repo, navigate to `Actions` > `New workflow`.
+1. In your GitHub repo, create a new directory `.github/workflows`.
-2. Choose "Set up a workflow yourself" and name it something like `flutter_ci_cd.yml`.
+2. Create a new file in this directory, e.g. `deploy.yml`.
+3. We need to create some secrets.
+Go to your repository settings and add the following secrets:
+    - `STORE_PASSWORD`: The password for your keystore file.
+    - `KEY_JKS`: The base64 encoded keystore file.
+    - `SEC_JSON`: The base64 encoded service account JSON file.
+    - `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`: The app-specific password for your Apple Developer account.

+    To encode the files you can use the following command:
+    ```bash
+    cat path/to/your/file | openssl base64
+    ```
+    Copy the output and add it as a secret.
-3. Replace the content with the following:
+4. Add the following content to the `deploy.yml` file:
     ```yaml
-    name: Flutter CI/CD
+    name: Build and Deploy
     on:
-      push:
-        branches:
-          - main
+      workflow_dispatch:

     jobs:
-      build-and-deploy:
+      build_android:
+        concurrency:
+          group: ${{ github.workflow }}-${{ github.ref }}-android
+          cancel-in-progress: true
+        name: Build and Deploy Android
-        runs-on: ubuntu-latest
+        runs-on: self-hosted
+        env:
+          STORE_PASSWORD: ${{ secrets.STORE_PASSWORD }} # The password for your keystore file
+          KEY_JKS: ${{ secrets.KEY_JKS }} # The base64 encoded keystore file
+          SEC_JSON: ${{ secrets.SEC_JSON }} # The base64 encoded service account JSON file

         steps:
-        - uses: actions/checkout@v2
+          - uses: actions/checkout@v3
-        - uses: actions/setup-java@v1
+          - uses: actions/setup-java@v3.3.0
             with:
+              distribution: "zulu"
-            java-version: '12.x'
+              java-version: "17"
+          - name: Create Key properties file
+            run: |
+                cat << EOF > "./android/key.properties"
+                storePassword=${{ secrets.STORE_PASSWORD }}
+                keyPassword=${{ secrets.STORE_PASSWORD }}
+                keyAlias=upload
+                storeFile=./key.jks
+                EOF
+          - name: Decode key file
+            run: echo "${{ secrets.KEY_JKS }}" | openssl base64 -d -out ./android/app/key.jks
+          - name: Decode sec json file
+            run: echo "${{ secrets.SEC_JSON }}" | openssl base64 -d -out ./android/sec.json
-        - uses: subosito/flutter-action@v1
+          - uses: subosito/flutter-action@v2
+          - run: flutter packages pub get
+          - run: flutter build appbundle --release
+          - name: Fastlane Action
+            uses: maierj/fastlane-action@v2.3.0
             with:
-            flutter-version: '2.x'
-        - name: Install Fastlane
-          run: |
-            sudo gem install fastlane
+              lane: deploy
+              subdirectory: android

+      build_ios:
+        concurrency:
+          group: ${{ github.workflow }}-${{ github.ref }}-ios
+          cancel-in-progress: true
-        - name: Build and Deploy iOS
+        name: Build and Deploy iOS
-          if: github.ref == 'refs/heads/main'
-          run: |
-            cd ios
-            fastlane ios
+        runs-on: self-hosted
+        env:
+          FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD: ${{ secrets.FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD }}

+        steps:
+        - uses: actions/checkout@v3
+        - uses: subosito/flutter-action@v2
+        - run: flutter packages pub get
+        - run: flutter build ipa --release
-        - name: Build and Deploy Android
+        - name: Deploy iOS Beta to TestFlight via Fastlane
-          if: github.ref == 'refs/heads/main'
-          run: |
-            cd android
-            fastlane android
+          uses: maierj/fastlane-action@v2.3.0
+          with:
+            lane: deploy
+            subdirectory: ios
     ```

+    Let me break down what this workflow does.
+There are two jobs, `build_android` and `build_ios`.
+Each job builds and deploys the app to the PlayStore and AppStore respectively.
+The jobs are triggered manually by the `workflow_dispatch` event.
+    To build the Android app we need to create the `key.properties` file and decode the keystore and service account JSON file.
+We then build the app bundle and run the Fastlane action with the `deploy` lane.
+The iOS job is simpler, we just build the IPA file and run the Fastlane action with the `deploy` lane.

-4. Adjust the `flutter-version` as per your project's requirements.
+5. Adjust the `flutter-version` as per your project's requirements.

-### Step 4: Commit and Push

-Commit and push these changes to your GitHub repository.
-The `flutter_ci_cd.yml` GitHub Action will trigger on each push to the main branch, automating your build and deployment process.
+6. Trigger the workflow manually by going to the Actions tab in your GitHub repository and selecting the `Build and Deploy` workflow.
+Click on the `Run workflow` button and select the branch you want to deploy.
+7. Wait and watch the magic happen! 🎩✨

+Whenever you want to deploy a new version of your app, simply edit the version in the `pubspec.yaml` and push your changes to the main branch and trigger the workflow manually.
+The workflow will build and deploy your app to the AppStore and PlayStore automatically.
 ### Conclusion

 And that's it!
 You've now set up a CI/CD pipeline for your Flutter app using Fastlane and GitHub Actions.
-This setup will automatically build and deploy your app to the AppStore and PlayStore whenever you push changes to the main branch.
+This setup will automatically build and deploy your app to the AppStore and PlayStore.
 Time to kick back, relax, and let automation handle the repetitive tasks.
 Happy coding! 🚀